arturdryomov/pages/content/posts/2018-11-07-reactive-pipelines.md

 stream from a producer to a consumer.

-* A connectivity change restarts a stalled network request, which mutates a current data state, which triggers a UI redraw.
+* A connectivity change restarts a stalled network request, which produces a new data state, which triggers a UI redraw.
-* Clicking a refresh button triggers a data refresh, which starts a network request, which again mutates a current data state, which triggers a UI redraw.
+* Clicking a refresh button triggers a data refresh, which starts a network request, which again produces a new data state, which triggers a UI redraw.

 These actions are done without ad-hoc solutions and concepts.
 The flow is consistent.